hphelion/documentation/UseCases/TasksforAdmins/Projects/commercial.managing.projects.md

 ### Managing quotas

-Quotas are operational limits that you can configure to prevent system capacities from being exhausted without notification. </p>
+Quotas are operational limits that you can configure to prevent system capacities from being exhausted without notification.

-Use the <strong>Identity</strong> panel on the <strong>Admin</strong> dashboard to set maximum limits for metadata, instances, CPUs, memory, and other settings for each project.</p>
+Use the **Identity** panel on the **Admin** dashboard to set maximum limits for metadata, instances, CPUs, memory, and other settings for each project.

 * [Modify the quota of a project](/helion/commercial/dashboard/managing/projects/quotas/)